-In 2022, CPUC's Rail Transit Safety Branch will continue its rail transit safety oversight activities including inspections of facilities and operations, oversight of capital projects, and investigations of accidents and other incidents of rail transit agencies.
-Plans for 2022 also include initiating a rulemaking to revise General Order 143 series; continue developing an inspection program for bridges, tunnels, and aerial structures used by RTAs; and continue work on developing an on-line system for improved processing and monitoring of corrective action plans.
+In 2023, CPUC's Rail Transit Safety Branch will continue its rail transit safety oversight activities including inspections of facilities and operations, oversight of capital projects, and investigations of accidents and other incidents of rail transit agencies.
+Plans for 2023 also include initiating a rulemaking to revise GO 143 series; continue developing the new Rail Safety and Security Information Management System (RSSIMS) database; adjusting its inspection program to meet new federal mandates on risk-based inspection program; update the RTSB workload assessment to determine and justify the resource needs for additional staff to oversee the expanding California rail transit network; and continue work on developing an on-line system for improved processing and monitoring of corrective action plans.